videoDAC/community/CREATOR-ONBOARDING.md

 ### Configuring your stream

-Video: The big black box in the middle of the screen it your "canvas" for visual content.
-You can have 1 or more "Scenes", and on each scene you can add 1 or more "Sources", e.g. video from a webcam.
+**Configuring Video**: The big black box in the middle of the screen it your "canvas" for visual content.

+You can have 1 or more "Scenes", and on each scene you can add 1 or more "Sources".

+"Sources" can be text, image, recorded video, live video (from camera), screenshare, window share.

-Audio: The "Mixer" is where you configure the sound for your livestream.
+**Configuring Audio**: The "Mixer" is where you configure the sound for your livestream.

 You can configure new sound devices in Settings > Audio, including microphones, sound cards and sounds being played by your computer.

 ## Getting an Ethereum wallet